Fat Cats No Joking Matter

 Cats are obligate carnivores

-“Obligate” means cats need pure muscle meat, are designed to eat pure meat, and require moisture from their food.
+“Obligate” means cats need pure muscle meat, are designed to eat pure meat, and require moisture from their food to thrive.
 Adding water to dry food is not the same.
 Feeding cats dry food withholds from them what they need and require.
 I used to feed my cats dry food, until I realized how vitally important their dietary needs are for thriving health.
 Also consider that because dry cat food is not high enough in the kind of protein and moisture cats require, they will not feel satisfied and nourished.
 They may eat and eat more and more, trying to get the nourishment their anatomy requires.